-- 1. Loosen the adjusting screws with the Torxdriver 1 by turning counterclockwise
+- Loosen the adjusting screws with the TORX® driver 1 by turning counterclockwise A.

-- 2. Rotate the clamps (C).
+- 2. Rotate the clamps ©.

 - 3. Remove the crossbar.

-- Reverse to install.
+- 4. Reverse to install.

-- 5. Always check the tightness of the crossbar adjusting screws.
+- Always check the tightness of the crossbar adjusting screws.

-If you hear wind noise coming from the roof rack while driving, adjust the roof rack crossbar to the neutral position, rearward of Δ on the side rails.
+If you hear wind noise coming from the roof rack while driving, adjust the roof rack crossbar to the neutral position.